ligato/docs/docs/tutorials/06_plugin-lookup.md

 return nil
 ```

+---

-The `HelloWorld` plugin verifies that the `HelloUniverse` plugin already exists, otherwise it panics.
+The HelloWorld plugin verifies that the HelloUniverse plugin already exists, otherwise it panics.
 If you run the agent now, a panic will result.
-The reason is that our order of plugin initialization is not correct, but instead reversed.
+The reason is that your order of plugin initialization is not correct.

- Recall `agent.Plugins(p1, p2)`) statement.
-The order of initialization should be the HelloUniverse dependency plugin started first; The primary HelloWorld started second.
+ Recall the `agent.Plugins(p1, p2)` statement.
+The order of initialization should be the HelloUniverse dependency plugin `p2` started first; The primary HelloWorld plugin `p1` started second.

  So what options do you have to ensure the correct order of initialization?